 Answer: In order to maintain complete anonymity for the officers, we do not track the officers’ activities on the WeNeverWalkAlone™ network.
 We do not know who signs in, when they sign in, or how often they sign in to the network.
 We do not track or keep information on what professional help was sought or what resources were accessed.
 In short, we do not track anything.
 All activities on the network are 100% private and confidential.
 Nothing is recorded or monitored.

 As a result, we do not know the usage details, nor can we compute the return on investment of becoming a member.
 If your department’s peer supporters receive calls from other departments’ officers seeking advice, then it is very likely that your department officers are doing the same.
 Reciprocity is the only indirect way to know the usage.

 Question: Is there a minimum term commitment to join the program?

 Answer: We expect new departments that join the network to provide a three year commitment, initially.
 After three years, the commitment is annual.
 The initial multi-year term commitment helps stabilize the network by reducing the churn, while defraying the cost of initial on-boarding.
-If your department cannot provide a three-year initial term commitment for any valid reason, then please contact [email protected] to explore other viable options that might work for your department.
+If your department cannot provide a three-year initial term commitment for any valid reason, please send us a message on our contact page to explore other viable options that might work for your department.